-Denton bail fund founded by Guyer student raised $10,000 and helped free nine people
+Denton Bail Fund founded by Guyer student raised $10,000 and helped free nine people

 The Poynter Institute, a nonprofit journalism school and research organization, reported the data in November.
 In that same newsletter, Poynter referenced a University of Texas report that found 80% of those who died from COVID-19 in Texas jails hadn’t been convicted of a crime.

 A 52-year-old Denton County Jail inmate who died of COVID-19 in October had existing medical conditions and was booked into the jail in September 2019 to await trial for two local offenses.
-Assistant Chief Barry Caver of the Denton County Sheriff’s Office said in October about the man’s death that confinement exacerbates medical conditions inmates have.
+After the man’s death, Assistant Chief Barry Caver of the Denton County Sheriff’s Office said confinement exacerbates medical conditions an inmate may have.

 Spoon emphasized that the money they’ve raised is to help low-income individuals who can’t afford to bail themselves or loved ones out of jail.